 Christopher’s first book, Media Localism: The Policies of Place (University of Illinois Press, 2017) addresses the difficulties of defining and regulating local media in the 21st century in the United States, United Kingdom, and Canada and the implications these difficulties have for the long-term viability of local news.
 This is the first book to investigate local media policy in a comparative context and the first to systematically assess media localism in Canada and the UK.
 It combines policy analysis and critical theory to provide for a unique perspective on one of the most challenging policy questions in the media industry: what does it mean to be local?

-Currently, Christopher is the Faculty Fellow at the Benton Foundation.
+Currently, Christopher is the Faculty Fellow at the Benton Institute for Broadband & Society.
 He 2018 he was a Fellow with the Global Future Council of the World Economic Forum.
 In 2017, he was a Fellow at the Center for Advanced Research in Global Communications (CARGC) at the University of Pennsylvania.
 In 2016-2017, Christopher was a Fellow with the Tow Center for Digital Journalism at Columbia University, where he completed an intensive research project on the state of small market newspapers in the United States titled, “Local News in a Digital World: Small Market Newspapers in an era of Digital Disruption.”